 It depends on your situation.
-At the moment, the maximum full state pension is £155.65 a week.
-The amount you get may well be lower, and depends on your national insurance record.
+At the moment the full new State Pension is £159.55 a week.
+The amount you get may well be different and depends on your National Insurance record.

 Please take the time to read the essential guide to your scheme, which includes the key features and terms and conditions.

 Your company stakeholder pension scheme

 Millions of us are being automatically enrolled into pension plans.
 Are you?

 Use our calculator to see how much you might get when you retire.